 40 Years of Orca Camp

-Sisters celebrate crossing the Strait …
+Sisters celebrate crossing …

 Have you ever wondered what our guests have to say about Orca Camp?
 Wonder no more…This week’s Field Report comes courtesy of Marsha K., a first-time visitor to Orca Camp – but we suspect, a new-found friend we’ll happily welcome back again.
 The following is an excerpt published with permission, from Marsha’s online review of Orca Camp:

 Into the Wilderness